makzimi/ComposeSVGExample/README.md

 Path Conversion: Each SVG path (d attribute) is parsed and converted into a Jetpack Compose Path format, making it compatible with Compose's drawing system.

 Bounding Box Hit Detection: While the sample includes interaction with each state, determining if a click is within a state uses rectangular bounding boxes around each path.
 This is a simplified hit-test approach.
 While it’s not pixel-perfect, it serves educational purposes to demonstrate state-specific interactions and color changes.

+## License
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.